atlassubbed/atlas-cleanup-tests/README.md

 Fixing this isn't too difficult to do inside your tests, but I like to keep a clean house.
 Additionally, mocking standard output is pretty avoidable.
 By using a wrapper (e.g. a Logger) around `console.log` or `process.stdout`, you can easily mock your application's logging functionality.
 For simple stuff though, using a special logger feels uneccesary.

+This package gives you a cleanup function which runs *after* your test runs, but *before* `afterEach` runs.
+This way, your home stays clean before mocha gets invited over.

 ## examples

-This package lets you run a cleanup function *after* your test runs, but *before* `afterEach` runs.
-This way, your home stays clean before mocha gets invited over:

-### without `done` callback
+#### without `done` callback

 ```javascript
 // Animal.test.js